Followers

 The Kentuckian

-After the war, Shelby retired to private life, where his wartime heroics resulted in a successful political career.
-He moved to Kentucky and helped organize the territory, develop infrastructure, improve defenses against the Indians and their British allies.
-On 19 April 1783, at Boonesboro, he married Susannah Hart, daughter of Captain Nathaniel Hart, one of the earliest settlers of Kentucky.
+After the war, Shelby retired to private life, where his heroics during the conflict paved the way for a successful political career.
+He moved to Kentucky and helped organize the territory, build infrastructure, and strengthen defenses against the Indians and their British allies.
+On April 19, 1783, at Boonesboro, he married Susannah Hart, the daughter of Captain Nathaniel Hart, one of Kentucky's earliest settlers.
 Susannah eventually bore him eleven children.

 Susannah Hart Shelby